15 Best Fighting-Type Pokemon of All Generations, Ranked

 No matter how strong they are, achieving victory depends on various factors, such as the allocation of EVs, and the trainer’s skills.

-And that, our dear readers are the 15 best Fighting-type Pokémon of all generations.
+And that, our dear readers are the 15 best Fighting-type Pokemon of all generations.

-About PokeCoder
+About PokeCoders

 I'm a Pokemon fan since childhood, and I love watching Pokemon movies and TV series.
 When playing Pokemon games, I use emulators, and I very much enjoy a game when I use a cheat.
 Join me exploring the world of Pokemon gaming using cheat codes.